33/Flux Job Queues

 named in the jobspec, and a default queue is defined, the queue SHALL be

-before the jobtap
+assigned by before the jobtap

 job.validate callbacks are run.

 A job request SHALL be rejected on submission if it names an unknown queue, or if it is possible to determine that the job would exceed limits or violate access policy of the assigned queue.

 A Flux command line tool SHALL provide the ability to enable/disable job submission on each queue individually, or on all queues.

 A Flux command line tool SHALL provide the ability to start/stop scheduling

 on each queue individually, or on all queues.
 When scheduling is stopped,

 alloc requests to the scheduler SHALL be canceled.